ClarkKryptonite/nvim-configuration/README.md

 ### nvim-lsp-installer

 ### null-ls
+You can usc nvim-lsp-installer to install certain language server, which has already support formatting.

-To run built-in sources, the command specified below must be available on your $PATH and visible to Neovim.
-For example, to check if stylua is available, run the following (Vim, not Lua) command:
+~~To run built-in sources, the command specified below must be available on your $PATH and visible to Neovim.
+For example, to check if stylua is available, run the following (Vim, not Lua) command:~~
 ```vimrc
 " should echo 1 if available (and 0 if not)
 :echo executable("stylua")
 ```
-if not, you can use homebrew to install. e.g.
+~~if not, you can use homebrew to install.~~

+e.g.
 `brew install stylua`

 ### markdown preview